adobe/aio-theme/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: 🐛 Bug Report
-about: Did something not work as expected?
+about: Did something not work as expected ?
 ---

 <!---